The Death of the Pirate Blackbeard

 At the time Maynard was hired, Blackbeard was staying at his favorite hideout off Ocracoke Island, nicknamed Teach's Hole.
 Blackbeard chose this Hole as his hideaway, because it was a very shallow inlet and difficult for others to chase him, plus he owned shallow-bottomed ships, perfect for this area.

-Due to Blackbeard's wild parties, most his men were on shore that day.
-Those with him were most likely intoxicated from the night before.
+Due to Blackbeard's wild parties, most of his men were on shore that day.
+Those with him were most likely drunk from the night before.
 As soon as the lights came up, Maynard sailed forward, becoming stuck in the sandbar.
-Once stuck, they were spotted by the pirates.
-Blackbeard sent some shots through his cannon killing six of Maynard's men and wounding ten more.
-Those who survived were sent below the deck in order to deceive Teach of how many men there really were aboard the ships.
-Maynard and two others remained on deck holding weapons.
-His hopes were that they would not be viewed as a threat and Blackbeard would approach with very few men himself.
+Once trapped, the pirates spotted them.
+Blackbeard sent some shots through his cannon, killing six of Maynard's men and wounding ten more.
+They sent those who survived below the deck to deceive Teach of how many men were aboard the ships.
+Maynard and two others remained on deck, holding weapons.
+He hoped that they would not be viewed as a threat, and Blackbeard would approach with very few men himself.

 In a stroke of good luck, the rising tide came in, which sent Maynard's sloops free.
 They were able to continue towards the Adventure, Blackbeard's ship.

 Since Blackbeard saw that the deck was almost empty of survivors, he approached with only ten of his men.
-He assumed his guns had killed majority of the crew.
-Once aboard, the sailors came up from below and a brawl began.
+He assumed his guns had killed the majority of the crew.
+Once aboard, the sailors came up from below, and a brawl began.

 Maynard and Blackbeard fought one another with their swords.
 Teach only managed to harm Maynard's finger, which caused him to drop his sword.
-He then jumped back and shot his gun at Blackbeard.
-This was not a deadly blow.
-Blackbeard shot back, but missed.
+He then jumped back and shot his gun at Blackbeard, which was not a deadly blow.
+Blackbeard shot back but missed.
 Maynard was able to grab his sword, but Teach struck the hilt of the lieutenant's sword, busting it in half.
 With Maynard injured and weaponless, things progressed quickly.